dominiquefastus/NuStru-CodonAnalysis/README.md

 <br />

 ### Assign secondary structure and other features to the entries (both PDB and Uniprot)
-It is better to filter first the data and then fetch the secondary structure information, as it reduced the API load.
+It is better to filter first the data and then fetch the secondary structure information, as it reduces the API load.
 To run this script, an installed version of the `DSSP` software is required.
 Try to install it with the following command.
 On Linux:
 ```
 sudo apt install dssp